Mortgage-Backed Securities Litigation: New Theories, New Defendants

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will update counsel on recent trends involving mortgage-backed securities (MBS) suits and outline approaches to prepare for the complexities involved in representing the various stakeholders.
+This CLE course will update counsel on recent trends involving mortgage-backed securities (MBS) suits and outline approaches to prepare for the complexities involved in representing the various stakeholders.

 Recent developments in put-back litigation